 What is a Veterinary Resident?

 Residents are licensed veterinarians that have completed at least one internship program.
-They are selected though a highly competitive pool of candidates and only a small fraction of those applying for residencies are selected.
+They are selected through a highly competitive pool of candidates and only a small fraction of those applying for residencies are selected.

 VSC is home to surgical, internal medicine and radiology residency programs.
 Our residents receive intense training and manage complex cases under the guidance of our board-certified specialists.
 They also play a large role in the training and supervising of our surgical and rotating interns, participate in daily rounds with our specialists and emergency doctors and assist with journal discussions for our interns.

 As part of the program, residents must complete a research project and publish an article in a respected journal.
 After their three-year residency, they will take the certifying exam for the American College of Veterinary Surgeons (ACVS), the American College of Veterinary Internal Medicine (ACVIM) or the American College of Veterinary Radiology (ACVR).
 Once they pass that exam and complete necessary requirements, they become a board-certified surgeon, a board-certified internist or a board-certified radiologys.

 Gabrielle Hybki, DVM, Surgical Resident